jodiedunlop/talks/restful-apis/PITCHME.md

 # RESTful API's

-## In this talk

-- Meaning of REST
-- documenting your api
-- response codes and verbs
-- nested resources
-- rpc style
-	- how to map actions to rest
-- transformations
-- cache headers; etags
-- errors
-- content type
-	- json, xml, soap
-- json format
-	- plain json
-	- json-ld - augment with additional properties
-	- hydra (json-ld + hydra core)
-	- json-api
-	- hateoas (supplement with media links)
-	- hal (links, embedded resources, )
-	- collection+json (for collections: links, templates, queries, )
-	- siren
-- links and pagination
-- establish your own standards
-	- How are resource collections represented
-	- how is a date encoded
-	- how are dates accepted
-	- how do you version
-	- query params
-	- filter params
+## About me

+- Senior backend developer at REX Software
+- API development infrastructure issues
-	- ordering params
+- Mostly Laravel

----

 ## Overview

-The term RESTful has emerged for web APIs that use the native concepts and techniques of the HTTP protocol, and blend in other concepts.
+The term RESTful has emerged for web APIs that use the native concepts and techniques of the HTTP protocol which REST defines, and blend in other concepts.

 HTTP and REST are precisely defined, but the term RESTful is less opinionated.

 ---

+## What does it mean to be RESTful

+A RESTful API does the following:

+- Uses HTTP methods: OPTIONS, GET, PUT, POST, and DELETE etc.
+- Provides a base URL for resources `https://api.mydomain.com/v1/books`
+- Provides a content/media type: `application/json`, `atom` etc.
+- Implements the REST standard ...

+---

+## REST

+REST is an architectural style, not a protocol:

+The REST standard stipulates the following architectural constraints:

+- Statelessness
+- Cacheability
+- Layered system
+- Uniform interface

+Note:
+What does it mean to be restful, or implement REST standards.

+REST is a standard proposed by Roy Fielding in year 2000.

+It dictates that the HTTP protocol verbs are used for requests, plus the following architectural constraints:

+Statelessness:

+ All of the information necessary to service the request is contained within the client request and the server response.
+It does not allow any stored server state to be maintained between requests.
+This makes scaling much simpler.

+Cacheability:

+ Responses should define themselves as cacheable or not cacheable to improve scalability and performance

+Layered system:

+ Intermediate services can be used to help handle the request Load balancers, proxy services, security layers

+Uniform interface:

+ resource identification
+ resource representation
+ self-describing (eg. content types) hyperlinks

+Resource identification:
+ Resource representation: Resources can be identified eg. by a URI The data within a resource representation is enough for the client to manipulate the data
+ The resource can provide a self-description such as sending `Content-Type` headers so the client knows how to parse the format Clients can discover related actions or resources by embedding links HATEOAS style

+RESTful API's often only adhere to some of these constraints.

+---

+## Plus your own standard

+The _rest_ is up to you:

+- How you should format/encode your data
+- How properties and meta information for your resource is represented
+- How you structure your URI's
+- Which cache headers you use

+---

-## Popular
+## Why REST

 REST has gained popularity because: